Children's Adamsville Pediatrics: Opening June 29

 Newborn visits

-If you are expecting a new baby after June 1, 2026, and would like Children’s Adamsville Pediatrics to serve as your pediatric primary care office, please contact us once your baby is born.
+If you are expecting a new baby on or after June 29, 2026, and would like Children’s Adamsville Pediatrics to serve as your pediatric primary care office, please contact us once your baby is born.
 We will schedule a newborn visit with one of our providers to examine your baby.
 We like to see newborns for their first visit within one to two days of birth.

 Pre-participation evaluations and other school, camp and sports physical forms are completed by one of our providers at the time of your child’s appointment.
 Please allow enough time to schedule your child’s appointment before the forms are due.